page_banner

 Methyl hydroxypropyl cellulose (HPMC) cellulose ether is one of the most important base materials used in mortar.
 It has good water retention, adhesion and thixotropic characteristics due to ...

-The Role of RDP in Reducing Shrinka...
+The Role of Cellulose Ethers in Imp...